Young Ones (film): Plot

 The family's farm is revealed to have originally belonged to Flem's father.
 He saves it by helping obtain illegal irrigation from the water men, then marries Mary.
-But after finding out Ernest had overwhelming debts to repay to a bank, which is now going to repossess the farm, Flem tricks his friend Robbie into selling his baby behind his wife's back.
+But after finding out Ernest had overwhelming debts to repay to a bank, which is now going to repossess the farm, Flem tricks his friend, Robbie, into selling his baby behind his wife's back.
 Robbie is killed and the Sim is lost in an altercation with the buyers.
 However, the machine returns limping and mangled to its manufacturer, who resides in a city across the border.
-The owner, Calvin Hooyman, reaches Jerome at the Holm residence via CB radio, informing him about the machine.
+The owner, Calvin Hooyman, reaches Jerome at the Holm residence, via CB radio, informing him about the machine.

-Jerome crosses the border with the help of Anna, a girl who lives with the "settlers", people fighting back against the government's regulations and considered terrorists.
+Jerome crosses the border with the help of Anna, a girl who lives with the "settlers," people fighting back against the government's regulations, considered to be terrorists.
 Jerome meets Calvin, who gives the repaired Sim back to him, and shows Jerome how the machine's laser sensor behaves like a rudimentary video recorder.
 Jerome plays the recording and finds the truth about Ernest's death.
 Arriving home before Flem, Jerome questions him as to how the machine found its way home, since Flem claimed to have sold it in order to repay the debt.
 Flem's lies only infuriate Jerome more, but at first, he takes no action.
 Instead, he lures Flem out in the desert by posing as Robbie via radio and letters, ultimately causing Flem to fall into a pit trap and break his legs.
 As Flem cries for help, Jerome, who has been secretly following him, comes to the pit's mouth.
 Flem realizes that Jerome knows the truth about what happened to Ernest.
 He tries to elicit Jerome's mercy, but Jerome coldly shoots him in the head.
 Jerome ultimately decides to withhold these events and the circumstances of Ernest's death from Mary, who is pregnant with Flem's child.
-Brother and sister remain in the house, planning to bring their mother there from the hospital now that they can pay for her brace wires, and hoping the baby will be a girl.
+Brother and sister remain in the house, planning to bring their mother there from the hospital, now that they can pay for her brace wires, and hoping the baby will be a girl.